ElenaBadilloG/NN/README.md

 # NN Project
-NN: exploring data from guerilla-related crimes in Colombia from 1990 to 2016
+Scraping, analyzing, and classifying all guerilla-related crimes in Colombia 1990-2016